Types of Cooking MethodsLast updated on 11/17/2020

 Combination cooking utilizes both dry and moist cooking methods.
-Foods are cooked in liquids at low heat for an extended period of time, resulting in a fork tender product.
+Foods are cooked in liquids at low heat for an extended period, resulting in fork-tender meat and vegetables.
 This technique works with the toughest cuts of meat, gradually breaking down fibers until they melt into the liquid.

-During braising, foods are first seared in a hot oiled pan then transferred to a larger pot to cook in hot liquid.
-The foods are only partially submerged in simmering water, broth, or stock.
-Using low heat, the foods soften over an extended cook time and the liquid becomes reduced with intensified flavors.
-Braising is a great method for producing fork tender meats that fall off the bone.
+During braising, foods are first seared in a hot oiled pan and transferred to a larger pot to cook in hot liquid.
+Then, partially submerge the food in simmering water, broth, or stock.
+Low heat softens the food and reduces the liquid over an extended cooking time, intensifying the flavors.
+Due to these qualities, braising produces fork-tender meats that fall off the bone.

-The key difference between stewing and braising is that foods are completely submerged in hot liquid while stewing instead of being partially submerged.
-Smaller cuts of meat are used in a stew, but the method of slow cooking at low heat is the same.
-As the stew cooks, fibrous vegetables break down and fat and collagen from the meats melt away.
-The result is a thick, flavorful gravy filled with tender bites of meat and soft vegetables.
+Unlike braising, stewing completely submerges food in hot liquid.
+Use small cuts of meat in a stew, which are slow-cooked at low heat.
+As the stew cooks, fibrous vegetables break down while the meat's fat and collagen melt away.
+This leads to a thick, flavorful gravy filled with tender meat and soft vegetables.

 Glossary of Cooking Terms

 As you follow recipes, you might come across some cooking terms that are unfamiliar to you.
 We've added descriptions of some of the most common cooking terms below: